tristanlatr/WPWatcher/README.md

 #### Execute

     $ wpwatcher
 `wpwatcher` command can only takes one argument: `--conf <path>`

+The command should be in your `PATH` but you can always run the python script directly

+    python3 ./WPWatcher/wpwatcher.py

 #### Crontab
 Add the following line to crontab to run WPWatcher every day.
 You migh want to use `quiet=Yes` in your config to avoid sending Crontab emails all the time.

     0 0 * * * wpwatcher
 #### Return non zero status code if :
 - One or more WPScan command failed
 - Unable to send one or more email report
 - Other errors

 ## Compatibility
 Tested with WPScan 3.7 on :
 - MacOS (WPScan install wil `HomeBrew`) and
 - Linux CentOS 7 (WPScan installed with `RubyGems`)